Yemen forces kill 12; insurgents wreck gas pipeline

 In a separate incident, witnesses said government forces fought heavy battles with gunmen loyal to powerful tribal leader Sadeq al-Ahmar, who supports opposition demands for an end to Saleh's 33-year grip on power.

-They said the fighting was concentrated in the Hasaba neighborhood of Sanaa, where al-Ahmar lives, and near the airport, which was closed by the fighting.
+They said the fighting was concentrated in the Hasaba neighbourhood of Sanaa, where al-Ahmar lives, and near the airport, which was closed by the fighting.

 Opposition sources said four tribal fighters were killed in the clashes.